diskoverdata/diskover-docs/source_files/search_syntax.md

 Wild cards are used to expand search results mostly due to [naming convention](#naming_convention), but also to go around possible misspellings, although the [fuzziness](#fuzziness), covered later in this chapter, is a much better choice for misspellings.

->🔆&nbsp;A search might be a tad slower when using wild cards, especially when it is placed in front of your query, because it is searching a much larger amount of data.
+>🔆 &nbsp;A search might be a tad slower when using wild cards, especially when it is placed in front of your query, because it is searching a much larger amount of data.

 #### Examples with Grouped Words or Numbers
 When searching on a single word for example, the results might be limited if you type the word alone.
 Let's take the example of trying to find the following file **foryoureyesonly.mov**: